-My research explores the relationship between portraiture and biography using oral history as part of the methodology.
+Prof Hogan’s research explores the relationship between portraiture and biography using oral history as part of the methodology.
 It is also concerned with the various ways that artists engage with archives and the relationship between presence and absence.
-I lead a research group at UAL called About Face where artists, theorists, curators and writers investigate the edges of portraiture.
-There have been a number of symposia and the themes that have emerged from these events relate to identity, the embodied self, vulnerability, exposure, possession, gaze, power and the archival inhabitation of the body The group has developed a web based learning resource that explores the boundaries of contemporary portraiture and was launched at the symposium at the National Portrait Gallery in July 2016, where artists and researchers explored the representation of exposure in their practice in the context of the works in the display – Exposed: The Naked Portrait and the NPG’s permanent collection.
+Prof Hogan leads a research group at UAL called About Face where artists, theorists, curators and writers investigate the edges of portraiture.
+There have been a number of symposia and the themes that have emerged from these events relate to identity, the embodied self, vulnerability, exposure, possession, gaze, power and the archival inhabitation of the body.
+The group has developed a web-based learning resource that explores the boundaries of contemporary portraiture and was launched at the symposium at the National Portrait Gallery in July 2016, where artists and researchers explored the representation of exposure in their practice in the context of the works in the display.

 1971 -1974 Royal College of Art

 1963-1967 Camberwell School of Arts and Crafts